jhotmann/node-rename-cli/README.md

 # Rename-CLI [Beta]
 A tool for renaming files quickly, especially multiple files at once.

 Currently in beta as it has only been tested on MacOS but should also function great on Linux.
 I added [glob](https://github.com/isaacs/node-glob) file search ability so Windows should work with wildcards but it hasn't been tested (use **rname** command instead of rename since Windows already has a rename command).
-I will also be adding more variable replacements over time or you can submit some via pull request.
-See replacements.js for example.

 ```
 Usage: rename [options] files new-file-name